aesareen/ABAFraudNLP/README.md

 ## 3a.
 What We Did

-### 3a.1 Real Sample Article (Short Preview)
+### 3a.1 Sample Articles

+#### 3a.1.1: Manually Selected Sources:
 **Source:**
-`data/scraped_markdown_results/aba-consumer-group-urge-action-by-voice-service-providers-to-combat-fraud.md`
+`data\scraped_markdown_results\deloitte-2026-could-be-defining-year-for-banks.md`

 **Preview:**

 > “A coalition of consumer groups is urging voice service providers to take stronger action to combat fraudulent robocalls and phone-based scams.
 The groups emphasized the growing risks posed by spoofed caller IDs and called for more aggressive enforcement…”

+#### 3a.1.2: Deep Crawled Sources:

+**Source:**
+`data/scraped_markdown_results/aba-consumer-group-urge-action-by-voice-service-providers-to-combat-fraud.md`

+**Preview:**

+> “Economic uncertainty could test U.S. banks’ revenues and profitability in 2026, and many institutions will likely need to make major decisions on stablecoins and artificial intelligence, according to a new report by the auditing and consulting firm Deloitte...”

 ---